 It can be easy to sustain serious injuries in an accident, especially in a pedestrian or motor vehicle collision or other major mishap.
 However, there are differences between serious injuries from which you eventually recover and injuries that are classified as catastrophic.
 Catastrophic injuries are, in fact, those that may be considered life-threatening.
-At the law office of Klein & Carney Co., L.P.A., we are prepared to represent the rights of Ohio residents who are suffering from catastrophic injuries, or the family members of those who lost their lives after an accident.
+At the law office of Klein & Carney Co., LLC, we are prepared to represent the rights of Ohio residents who are suffering from catastrophic injuries, or the family members of those who lost their lives after an accident.

 According to FindLaw, catastrophic injuries involve those that would be life-changing or could result in death several months or years later.
 A catastrophic injury can also be immediately fatal.
 Such injuries may include the following: